Asian giant hornet invasion becomes latest 2020 concern

 "Murder hornets.
 Sure thing, 2020," actor and comedian Patton Oswalt tweeted Saturday.
 "Give us everything.
 Hypno-frogs.
 Fecal blizzards.
 Toilet tsunamis.
 A CATS sequel.
 We can take it."

-An invasion could have severely negative impacts on the environment and public health, the Washington State Department of Agriculture warned.
+An invasion could have severely negative impacts on the environment and public health, the Washington Agriculture Department warned.

 The species has longer stingers with more toxic venom that could pose a danger to people if the insects feel threatened.
 And unlike honeybees, the Asian giant hornets can sting repeatedly, entomologist Chris Looney said in a video posted to the department's YouTube page last month.

-Authorities are working to find nests and destroying them before they can reproduce, according to Looney.
+Authorities are working to find nests and destroy them before they can reproduce, according to Looney.

-Looney warned people against trying to kill the hornets themselves and avoid the nests entirely if spotted.
+Looney warned people against trying to kill the hornets themselves and to avoid their nests entirely.
 Instead, the public is encouraged to report a possible sighting to local authorities.